ELIGIBILITY AND PROCEDURES

 ENROLLING IN A HEALTH PLAN AT RETIREMENT

 If an employee is retiring and does not have GIC coverage, he/she may enroll in GIC coverage.
 However, he/she cannot enroll until he/she is actually receiving a retirement allowance or pension.
-You, the Coordinator, can assist the new retiree with enrollment, or can direct him/her to the GIC.
+You, the Coordinator, can assist the retiring employee with enrollment, or can direct him/her to the GIC.
 The form electing to enroll in a health plan along with the letter from the Retirement Board approving the pension must be received at the GIC within 60 days of retirement.
 Otherwise the employee must wait until the next Annual Enrollment to change plans.
 To process:

 - The retiring employee completes and signs the following forms: